basvandriel/application-development-directory-setup/README.md

 cd bin/
 ```

-On Windows open the `create-folders.cmd` file with administrator rights and follow the instructions.
+On a Windows machine run the `create-folders.cmd` script with administrator rights and
+follow the instructions.

-On Linux run the command `sh create-folders.sh`.
+On a Linux machine run the command `sh create-folders.sh` inside the `bin` folder.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.